Space Sentinels: Production

-The show was originally entitled The Young Sentinels, but retitled Space Sentinels after several episodes had been broadcast in order to emphasize the science fiction aspect and capitalize on the extreme popularity of the then-recently released Star Wars.
-However, as the entire series had already been produced and the dialogue could not be altered, the characters are sometimes addressed as "Young Sentinels," but never "Space Sentinels," within the episodes.
+Originally The Young Sentinels, the show was retitled Space Sentinels after several episodes had been broadcast, emphasizing the science fiction aspect to capitalize on the extreme popularity of Star Wars, released earlier the same year.
+However, as the entire series had already been produced and the dialogue could not be altered, the characters are sometimes addressed as "Young" Sentinels, but never "Space" Sentinels, within the episodes.

 When casting the lead voice actors, the producers strove to match the actors' ethnicity to that of the characters.
 Additional, uncredited actors including Alan Oppenheimer and Ted Cassidy provided voices for guest characters.

 Like many Saturday morning children's shows in the 1970s, the scripts emphasized morals including tolerance, understanding, environmental awareness, friendship and teamwork, so many of the opponents were simply misguided or misunderstood rather than actual malevolent villains.

 As was the case with virtually all Filmation productions of the 1970s, the theme and background music were credited to Ray Ellis and producer Norm Prescott under their pseudonyms Yvette Blais and Jeff Michael, although Prescott's actual creative involvement is unclear.